The Beauty of Brazilian CuisineJuly 15, 2016 by John Detloff

 One of the best things about Brazil is the steakhouses.
 They come around to your table with large skewers of different kinds of meat, present them with a flourish, and if you desire that particular type of meat, they will slice it right onto your plate.
 Now that’s what truly makes Brazilian cuisine beautiful!

-If you have any questions about this article or in-flight catering in Brazil, contact me at email@example.com.
+If you have any questions about this article or in-flight catering in Brazil, contact email@example.com.